CareMax: Sale-Based Chapter 11 Plan Exits in 78 Days

 | Bid protections | N/A | $1.25M break-up fee + up to $2.25M expense reimbursement (cap) |

-ACO/MSO sale transaction: preserving annual shared savings value.
-The MSO/ACO side of the business has a different “value driver” than a clinic footprint: participation in CMS programs and the ability to qualify for and collect shared savings payments.
-Bankruptcy filings emphasized that shared savings payments (paid annually) were effectively the only pathway to profit for the ACO business and that the ability to submit required MIPS quality data was critical.
-The filings described this submission infrastructure as tied to a transitional services agreement (ACO TSA) and a data/analytics platform.
-They stated that without the ACO TSA services, the debtors would effectively forfeit any 2024 shared savings payment, materially affecting ACO value and physician compensation.
+ACO/MSO sale.
+The First Day Declaration emphasized that shared savings payments (paid annually) were effectively the only pathway to profit for the ACO business and that the ability to submit required MIPS quality data was critical.
+The filings described this submission infrastructure as tied to a transitional services agreement (ACO TSA) and a data/analytics platform and stated that without the ACO TSA services, the debtors would effectively forfeit any 2024 shared savings payment.

-Sale consideration framing (external sources).
-The plan’s disclosure materials described first lien recoveries as tied to “sale transaction equity consideration” plus residual distributable cash, which is consistent with public reporting that the Core Centers sale consideration included a large equity component.
-Separately, the MSSP portion of the MSO business was described as being sold to Revere Medical for $10 million plus program-year payments, illustrating how sale consideration in provider cases can blend fixed purchase price with program-year payment pass-throughs.
+Sale consideration.
+The Amended Disclosure Statement described first lien recoveries as tied to "sale transaction equity consideration" plus residual distributable cash.
+The MSSP portion of the MSO business was described as being sold to Revere Medical for $10 million plus program-year payments.
 The MSO and ACO business was sold to Revere Medical, and a confirmation update described the same buyer-facing transaction.
-The plan’s defined terms identify the ACO purchaser as RHG Network, LLC, suggesting the purchaser structure used an RHG-branded acquisition vehicle.
+The Amended Plan's defined terms identify the ACO purchaser as RHG Network, LLC, suggesting the purchaser structure used an RHG-branded acquisition vehicle.

 Plan Structure, Recoveries, and Governance